mihailmariusiondev/resume-converter/_Marius_Mihail_Ion_Resume_Complete.md

 **Mid-Level Front-End Developer (Angular)** | July 2021 - October 2022 | Madrid, Spain

-_Focused on reusable Angular solutions for agriculture sector_
+_Focused on reusable Angular solutions for agriculture sector with AWS cloud integration_

-- Built reusable Angular components for a large-scale agricultural sector application.
+- Built reusable Angular components for a large-scale agricultural sector application using serverless architecture.
-- Created high-quality modules and services, enhancing app functionality globally.
+- Created high-quality modules and services, working with AWS Cognito for authentication flows.
 - Used Angular Flex Layout and Material for responsive, user-friendly designs.
-- Managed REST API integrations and reactive forms for seamless data handling.
+- Developed Python code for AWS Lambda functions and interacted with API Gateway endpoints.
+- Gained hands-on experience with AWS services (S3, CloudFront, CloudWatch Logs, SQS/SNS).
+- Worked within IAM security boundaries in a serverless cloud environment.
 - Engaged in English client meetings and improved project documentation clarity.
 - Trained new team members, boosting efficiency and knowledge sharing in team.
-- Contributed to a major international client, delivering impactful solutions.

 ### Freelance Web Developer